calvinmetcalf/crypto-pouch/readme.md

 If you change the name of a document, it will throw an error when you try to decrypt it.
 If you manually move a document from one database to another, it will not decrypt correctly.
 If you need to decrypt it a file manually you will find a local doc named `_local/crypto` in the database.
-This doc has a field named `salt` which is a hex-encoded buffer.
-Run on your password with that as salt for 1000 iterations to generate a 32 byte (256 bit) key; that is the key for decoding documents.
+This doc has fields named `salt` which is a hex-encoded buffer, `digest` which is a string, and `iterations` which is an integer to use.
+Run pbkdf2 your password with the salt, digest and iterations values from that document as the parameters generate a 32 byte (256 bit) key; that is the key for decoding documents.
+If digest or iterations are not on the local document due to it being created with an older version of the library, use 'sha256' and 1000 respectively.

 Each document has 3 relevant fields: `data`, `nonce`, and `tag`.
 `nonce` is the initialization vector to give to chacha20 in addition to the key